luli100/luli100.github.io/_posts/2021-02-02-effective-cpp.md

 - Postpone variable definitions as long as possible.
 It increases program clarity and improves program effeciency.

+### Item 28: Avoid returning "Handles" to object internals.

+**Things to Remember**

+- Avoid returning handles (references, pointers, or iterators) to object internals.
+Not returning handles increases encapsulation, helps const member functions act const, and minimizes the creation of dangling handles.

 ## Inheritance and Object-Oriented Design

 ### Item 32: Make sure public inheritance models "is-a".